BrunoAzambuja/IBM-Data-Science-Professional-Certificate/README.md

 **Projetos Desenvolvidos: IBM Data Science Professional Certificate:**

 *Data Science Methodology:*
-* From problem to approach, automatization of determining the cuisine of a recipe: https://bit.ly/3yZz7EF
+* From problem to approach, automatization of determining type of cuisine: https://bit.ly/3yZz7EF
-* From understanding to preparation, automatization of determining the cuisine of a recipe:  https://bit.ly/3LN17y0
+* From understanding to preparation, automatization of determining type of cuisine:  https://bit.ly/3LN17y0
-* From modeling to evaluation, automatization of determining the cuisine of a recipe: https://bit.ly/3a370cY
+* From modeling to evaluation, automatization of determining type of cuisine: https://bit.ly/3a370cY

 *Databases for Data Science:*
 * Extracting stock data using a Python library: https://bit.ly/3t2Pigt